indra-deepika/Linux-C-Shell/README.md

 - echo
 - pinfo
 - repeat
+- piping
+- redirection
+- control
+- fg
+- bg
+- signal handling
+- replay

 # Files

 - main.c
    It contains the functions
    - removeSubstr  -  deletes a subtring
    - delete_pro - Stored background is removed after completiom
    - if_done - Cheks if any of the background process are running
    - display - displays the prompt
    - pwd - Prints the current working directoy
    - command - Checks what command is being given as an input and directs to the corresponding function.

 - cd.c
    Implements  basic functionality and the flags  “.”, “..”, “-” and “~"